Essential guidance for GP partners regarding contract Terms and Conditions.

 Read guidance to help clarify the implications of retirement on practices, practice mergers and advertising and tendering vacancies

-Focus on outer boundaries for GP practices
+Outer boundaries for GP practices

 As part of the agreement negotiated between GPC and NHS Employers for 2012/13, changes were made to regulations that came into effect in April 2012 to allow practices to create 'outer boundaries'.

-Focus on GP seniority payments
+GP seniority payments

 Seniority payments are payments to a contractor in respect of an individual GP provider to reward experience.
 They are based on the GP's number of years of reckonable service.

-Focus on health service body status
+Health service body status

 The GPC receives a number of enquiries about whether practices should opt to become a health service body and how it affects the management of disputes.

-Guidance on medical performers list for GPs (PDF)
+Medical performers list for GPs (PDF)

 This guidance note is for those applying as an individual medical practitioner to join a performers list, and for those intending to withdraw from a list.

-Guidance on the suspended GP performer (PDF)
+Suspended GP performer (PDF)

 This guidance seeks to provide LMCs and GPs with authoritative guidance on the implications for, and actions required by, a suspended GP performer.